nekotato/nfdb/README.md

 # Notes
 <details>
   <summary>R2 NFDB and the Realforce RT1 (Topre numpad)</summary>
-The R2 NFDB may be compatible with the Topre Realforce RT1 numpad (released in 2024), which shares a similar footprint to the predecessor Realforce 23u.
+The R2 NFDB is compatible with the Topre Realforce RT1 numpad (released in 2024), which shares a similar footprint to the predecessor Realforce 23u.

 photo tbd
 </details>